Hero background image default

 The program is designed for clergy serving in congregations and other settings of ministry, Christian educators, lay pastors, judicatory staff, and other leaders fully involved in the life of the church engaged in evangelism and the annual topic under consideration.

-Currently the seminar is offered by general registration.
+The seminar is offered by general registration or by application, depending on the program focus and scope.
 Should space be an issue, preference may be given to participants who have not participated in previous Thompson Scholar seminars.

 Program Structure